NxPKG/khulnasoft-docs/content/waf/exposed-credentials-check/how-checks-work.md

 WAF rules can include a check for exposed credentials.
 When enabled in a given rule, exposed credentials checking happens when there is a match for the rule expression (that is, the rule expression evaluates to `true`).

 At this point, the WAF looks up the username/password pair in the request against a database of publicly available stolen credentials.
-When both the rule expression and the exposed credentials check are true, there is a rule match, and Cloudflare performs the action configured in the rule.
+When both the rule expression and the exposed credentials check are true, there is a rule match, and Khulnasoft performs the action configured in the rule.

-For example, the following rule blocks `POST` requests to the `/login.php` URI when Cloudflare identifies the submitted credentials as previously exposed:
+For example, the following rule blocks `POST` requests to the `/login.php` URI when Khulnasoft identifies the submitted credentials as previously exposed:

 {{<example>}}